AP source: USOC recommends USA Gymnastics president resign

-A person familiar with the communications tells The Associated Press that U.S. Olympic Committee leadership has recommended USA Gymnastics president Steve Penny resign amid fallout from the federation's handling of a string of sex-abuse cases.
+U.S. Olympic Committee leadership has recommended USA Gymnastics President Steve Penny resign amid fallout from the federation's handling of a string of sex-abuse cases, a person familiar with the communications told The Associated Press.

 The person spoke to the AP on condition of anonymity Thursday because of the sensitivity of the discussion.